Programmer’s Guide

 private

-# Returns true if the MySQL slave delay exceeds 5 minutes
+# Returns true if the MySQL replica delay exceeds 5 minutes

 def mysql_throttle_exceeded?